-If you rented any items that you need to pick up, plan to get them 2-3 days before Thanksgiving.
-This way you have time to get any errors or shortages fixed before turkey day.
+If you rent any items you need to pick up, plan to get them 2-3 days before Thanksgiving.
+This way, you have time to get any errors or shortages fixed before turkey day.

-If anything has changed, this also gives you a few days to make last minute adjustments as needed.
+If anything has changed, this also gives you a few days to make last-minute adjustments.

 2 Days Before Thanksgiving Dinner

 19. Prepare Side Dishes

 Several side dishes can be prepped and made ahead of Thanksgiving.
 Taking time to prep these early saves you a lot of time and stress on the day of dinner.